-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and one of the top 10 online schools in America by Niche.com.
-Earning your online mathematics degree from a nonprofit university with this kind of recognition will set you apart from others in your field.
+- We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
+Earning your online mathematics degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - To continue our mission of providing affordable education, electronic textbooks are provided for all undergraduate courses at no cost to you.
 As a full-time student, this could save you an estimated $800-2,000 per year on textbooks!

 - All professors have real-life experience in the field and teach courses from a biblical worldview.

 - Learn how to solve problems with math that is focused on creating solutions.

 - Students who complete this program can be well-prepared to work in business, finance, or information technology-related fields.

 Computational Mathematics Information Systems Degree Information